cjheyde/my_photos/README.md

+# Photos App
+This App is to allow private photos management
+This project is to solve my own need, as I have 1Tb of Photos and cannot find any when I need them!
+A Figma mockup was created on link https://www.figma.com/file/XjjLfCbj6FxxeWbZuclyaU/App-Photos?type=design&node-id=0-1&mode=design&t=KT7QZOndGJKGXmvf-0 where collor pallete was defined, and all screens
+I used React + Vite + Typescript to create this project I am using Context API and Hooks to manage global variableshttps://www.figma.com/file/XjjLfCbj6FxxeWbZuclyaU/App-Photos?type=design&node-id=0-1&mode=design&t=KT7QZOndGJKGXmvf-0
+My dear friend Paulo Bruno Machado Dias (https://github.com/DevPBDias) challenged me to deliver this project as a Christmas Gift, so I am really hurring up =)
+He will deliver a project to help him automatize his current work on Christmas as well =) I love healthy competitions!!!

+### As extentions I have used here
+gitHub pages
+react-router-dom
+styled-components
+@fortawesome/fontawesome-free

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.